-Rechargeable batteries are manufactured with different technologies, the most reliable technology for rechargeable batteries is lead acid batteries.
-The two most popular forms of lead batteries are Absorbed Glass Mat (AGM) and Flooded or Wet Batteries.
-But what exactly are key differences between these two options?
-Here’s what you need to know about each type as you evaluate which battery is right for you:
+Rechargeable batteries are manufactured with different technologies.
+And the most reliable technology for rechargeable batteries is lead acid batteries.
+With the two most popular forms of lead batteries being Absorbed Glass Mat (AGM) and Flooded or Wet Batteries, what exactly are key differences and how do you know which one is right for you?
+Here’s what you need to know about each type as you evaluate your battery needs:

 Both AGM and flooded batteries are designed for energy storage.
 Both flooded and AGM rechargeable batteries are within the lead acid category because their design allows currents to be removed and when they meet a reverse current, charging begins.

 Because of their glass separator construction, an AGM battery absorbs and retains the electrolyte leaving no free electrolyte in the cell to spill.
 These batteries are also more impact-resistant due to their reinforced exterior construction.
 The internal resistance of AGM batteries is very low which helps increase voltage, lower the charging times, and reduce the heat as power flows.

 The AGM battery is known as the most maintenance-free option in lead acid batteries because they recombine the internal gases back into liquid.
 If you need a battery that provides fluid leak protection, minimal corrosion, and no excess parts, an AGM battery is the superior choice.
 However, keep in mind that over/under charging impacts the life and performance of AGM batteries.
 They are also a higher-priced battery option due to the increased cost of components, increased manufacturing costs, and lack of maintenance they require.